Why Queen Scaled Things Back on ‘News of the World’

 Released on Oct.
-28, 1977, Queen's album News of the World heralded a radical shift in direction for the group, and launched two of the most important songs of their career.
+28, 1977, News of the World heralded a radical shift in direction for Queen, while launching two of the most important songs of their career.
 By the time the group went into the studio to record News of the World, they had already developed a signature sound that encompassed hard rock, pop, classical and even vaudeville, featuring elaborate instrumental arrangements and ambitious vocal arrangements.

 Frontman Freddie Mercury and guitarist Brian May had mostly dominated previous albums as writers, though bassist John Deacon had written one of Queen's biggest hits, "You're My Best Friend," for A Night at the Opera.
 With News of the World, Deacon and drummer Roger Taylor both made significant contributions as songwriters.
 Deacon wrote "Spread Your Wings," which became one of the album's singles, and "Who Needs You," which was the closest thing to a throwback to early Queen with its vaudeville influence.
 Taylor wrote "Sheer Heart Attack" – on which he played rhythm guitar and bass as well as drums – and "Fight From the Inside," on which he also sang, played drums, bass and guitar, making it a virtual solo track with the exception of May's additional guitar.

 Mercury wrote extremely different styles of songs for News of the World, Get Down, Make Love" was a hard rock tune that was among the most overtly sexual Queen ever recorded, providing a context for a Brian May guitar solo that became a centerpiece of subsequent live shows, while "My Melancholy Blues" was a piano ballad that featured no backing vocals or guitars at all.